dcoille/bonita-purge-tool/README.md

 An optional TENANT_ID parameter can be given if the platform uses multiple tenants to specify on which tenant should the process instances be deleted.
 If multi-tenancy is used and the TENANT_ID is not set, an error is issued and the program stops.

-OLDEST_DATE_TIMESTAMP must be a DATE from which all process instances that finished before that date will be deleted.
+OLDEST_DATE_TIMESTAMP must be a Timestamp (in milliseconds) from which all process instances that finished before that date will be deleted.
 Unfinished process instances and process instances that finished after that date will not be affected.
+Its format is a standard Java timestamp since [EPOCH](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Instant.html#EPOCH) (in milliseconds).
+You can use websites such as [Epoch Converter](https://www.epochconverter.com/) to format such a timestamp.

 ### Run the tool using the CLI (Command line interface)